Last Updated December 4th, 2018.

-But, this doesn’t mean it doesn’t hold any flavour at all, as using bud strains with high terpene content during extraction can somewhat change the result.
+But, this doesn’t mean it holds no flavour at all, as using bud strains with high terpene content during extraction can somewhat change the result.
 Also, the certain methodology and technology used can have a drastic effect.

-More detailed information about different methods and technology used can be found in “What are Cannabis Concentrates?
-Shatter, Hash, Kief and More”.
+More detailed information about different extraction methods and technology can be found here.

 As for now, we’ll carry on with the most common method used in making shatter.

 Being a derivative of butane hash oil (BHO), shatter is usually made through, well, you guessed it, the petroleum-based solvent, butane.
 However, propane also serves as an effective substitute, and in fact, is usually mixed alongside butane in extraction efforts.

 The one-two reliable solvents for shatter, in other words.